 As a professional you should be able to make the decision about whether those comp photos are needed.
 You can make that choice to accept the agreement or not.
 You don’t need to put yourself in jeopardy just to get that $450 fee.

 Unfortunately, I don’t think that clients will start to back off of the demand for comp pictures until something terrible happens.
 Banks won’t start to realize that it’s very dangerous to be out there doing what we’re doing until an act of violence results in serious injury or death.
 What can we do, as professionals, to protect ourselves while still giving the client what they need?
+There are many law firms that are helping injured victims located in Ormond Beach area to get over their injuries, even due to accidents.
+You can get their help.

 For more information on this subject, please download and listen to The Appraiser Coach Podcast Episode 438: Are Appraisers at Risk when Driving Comps?